-- 23.1.
-Q: Does PhAMA allow for infrequent Cultural Courtesy for local customs? - A: Yes, it is allowed and may be given not more than twice per year to a healthcare professional in acknowledgement of significant festive occasion. - 23.2.
-Q: Is purchase for a congratulatory flowers/wreath limited to RM100.00? - A: Congratulatory flowers are not allowed because it is considered a personal gift.
+Q. Does PhAMA allow for infrequent Cultural Courtesy for local customs?
+A: Yes, it is allowed and may be given not more than twice per year to a healthcare professional in acknowledgement of significant festive occasion.
+This is addressed in section 7.6 of the Provision of the Code.
+Q. Is purchase for a congratulatory flowers/wreath limited to RM100.00? Α. Congratulatory flowers are not allowed because it is considered a personal gift.
 Bereavement wreath is not covered under the provision of the Code.
-Please refer to your own company policy. - 23.3.
-Q: Is a thumb drive considered a personal gift or something which is relevant to the practice of medicine or pharmacy? - A: This is acceptable as long as the item is less than RM100.00. - 23.4.
-Q: Can inexpensive food items and drinks as per social/cultural norm may be provided to HCPs during the course of day to day promotional activities?
+Please refer to your own company policy.
+Q. Is a thumb drive considered a personal gift or something which is relevant to the practice of medicine or pharmacy?
+A. This is acceptable as long as the item is less than RM100.00.
+This is addressed in section 7.6.2 of the Provision of the Code.
+Q. Can food items with the company's name or product name be given out to healthcare professionals?
+A. No.